Sai-Srikanth27/OIBSIP/README.md

 In this task, I developed a calculator web application using HTML, CSS, and JavaScript.
 The calculator allows users to perform basic mathematical operations such as addition, subtraction, multiplication, and division.
 The interface is user-friendly and responsive.

-### Task 2: Tribute Page - Dr. B. R. Ambedkar
+### Task 2: Tribute Page - Ram Gopal Varma

-For the second task, I developed a tribute page dedicated to Ram Gopal Varma (RGV), a visionary Indian filmmaker.
-The page explores RGV's life, cinematic achievements, and bold contributions to Indian cinema.
-It features an engaging, cinematic-inspired design and meaningful content to celebrate his profound influence on storytelling and filmmaking.
+For the second task, I designed a tribute page dedicated to Ram Gopal Varma (RGV), an influential Indian filmmaker.
+The page offers insights into RGV's life, cinematic milestones, and innovative contributions to Indian cinema.
+It features a striking, cinema-inspired design and thoughtfully curated content to pay homage to his transformative impact on the film industry.

 ### Task 3: Todo Web App